manuelbenitez/manuelbenitez/README.md

 - My previous work (From new to old)

-- https://rustyrobot.io/ (Web re-Design and Store integration)
+- https://rustyrobot.io/ (Web re-Design and Shopify integration)
 -
 - https://tanglelabs.io/ (Developed MVP for Tixit)
 -